sttp-book/sttp-book/chapters/pragmatic-testing/mock-objects.md

 Meszaros, in his book, defines five different types: dummy objects, fake objects, stubs, spies, and mocks:

-* **Dummy objects**: Objects that are passed to the class under test, but they are never really used.
+* **Dummy objects**: Objects that are passed to the class under test, but are never really used.
 This is common in business applications, where in many cases you need to fill a long list of parameters, but the test only exercises a few of them.
 Think of a unit test for a `Customer` class.
 Maybe this class depends on several other classes (`Address`, `Last Order`, etc).
 But a specific test case A wants to exercise the "last order business rule", and does not care much about which Address this Customer has.
 In this case, a tester would then set up a dummy Address object and pass it to the Customer class.

 * **Fake objects**: Fake objects have real working implementations of the class they simulate.
 However, they usually do the same task in a much simpler way.
 Imagine a fake database object that uses some sort of array list instead of a real database.